Leandro Barbosa: Retirement

 On September 14, 2020, Barbosa announced his retirement from professional basketball.

 Coaching career

 On September 14, 2020, the Golden State Warriors announced that Barbosa would return as a player mentor coach.
 He won his second NBA championship after the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.

-In July 2022, Barbosa would join the Sacramento Kings as an assistant coach under Mike Brown.
+On August 12, 2022, Barbosa was hired by the Sacramento Kings as an assistant coach.